jahAtFriends/EyeChart/README.md

 Your program should do the following:

-1. Read an normally-formatted (normal sentence structure with periods and spaces) speech from a .txt file saved in your sketch's data folder.
+1. Read a normally-formatted (normal sentence structure with periods and spaces) speech from a .txt file saved in your sketch's data folder.

 2. Design an Eye Chart (like the one's above) with at least eight individual